 This course will address the full life cycle of a project and present various management techniques for establishing, tracking, and meeting project objectives of time, cost and results.
-Prerequisite: BADM249 and Junior status.
+Prerequisite: BADM 249 and Junior status or permission of the instructor.
 Course fee of \$45 is required.
 [Fall, Spring] [3 credits] [3 contact hour(s)]